Discovering gravitational waveform distortions from lensing: A deep dive into GW231123

 To evaluate the significance of the preference for lensing, we simulate GW231123-like events with component masses uniformly drawn between chirp masses of 90$M_\odot$ and 160$M_\odot$, mass ratios of 0.2 and 1, and luminosity distances uniformly in comoving volume between 0.6 and 8 Gpc within the detector network's range~\cite{KAGRA:2013rdx}.
 Spins are sampled over all possible directions and magnitudes up to 0.99.
 We require the Hanford-Livingston network signal-to-noise ratio to be larger than 8.
 Notably, we find that many instances of nonlensed events display posterior distributions in the lensing parameters that deviate from 0 as shown in Fig.~\ref{fig:GW231123_and_simulations} for a selection of them.
 The distance of the lensing posteriors away from 0 can be used as a preliminary indicator of lensing, obtained only with neural posterior estimation in a few seconds~\cite{Chan:2025pdf}.

-We observe that in many other instances, the recovered $\Delta t$ is multimodal, and the peaks correlate with the period of the waveform.
+We observe that, in many other instances, the recovered $\Delta t$ is multimodal, and the peaks correlate with the period of the waveform.
 This is due to the self-similarity of short waveforms such as GW231123, for which only a few cycles are observable.
-We illustrate this using GW231123 in Fig.~\ref{fig:GW231123_selfsimilar}, where we show the whitened best-fit lensed, unlensed (i.e., \emph{un}doing the lensing amplification from the lensed waveform), and nonlensed (i.e., assuming that there is no lensing) waveforms, respectively \footnote{The whitening uses the estimated noise power spectral density for GW231123 from the LIGO Hanford detector \cite{GW231123}.}.
+We illustrate this using GW231123 in Fig.~\ref{fig:GW231123_selfsimilar}, where we show the inferred whitened best-fit lensed, unlensed (i.e., \emph{un}doing the lensing amplification from the lensed waveform), and nonlensed (i.e., assuming that there is no lensing) waveforms, respectively \footnote{The whitening uses the estimated noise power spectral density for GW231123 from the LIGO Hanford detector \cite{GW231123}.}.
 Our inferred time delay between the two chirps $\Delta t \approx 22$ ms matches with the instantaneous period of the waveforms near the merger at around the reference time $t_{\rm ref}$.

-Furthermore, we compare GW231123 Bayes factor with a set of \Nbackground\, GW231123-like nonlensed events.
-Its complementary cumulative distribution function is plotted in Fig.~\ref{fig:backgrounds}. \fractionBackgroundLargerZero\% of nonlensed events favor lensing, $\BFlens>0$, with a tail that extends to large Bayes factors.
+Furthermore, we compare the GW231123 Bayes factor with a set of more than \Nbackground\, GW231123-like nonlensed events.
+Its complementary cumulative distribution function is plotted in Fig.~\ref{fig:backgrounds}~\footnote{We have validated representative examples of Fig.~\ref{fig:backgrounds} computing $\BFlens$ with standard sampling methods (\bilby), finding a good agreement (within $\lesssim0.5$).}. \fractionBackgroundLargerZero\% of nonlensed events favor lensing, $\BFlens>0$, with a tail that extends to large Bayes factors.
 We find that GW231123 has a $\Xsigma\sigma$ false-alarm probability.
 This is to be contrasted with a set of \Nforeground\, GW231123-like lensed simulations.
 There, \fractionForegroundLargerGW\% of events have larger Bayes factor than GW231123.
 Despite the clear difficulties to achieve high detection statistics in events like GW231123, we project that $\sim$\fractionForegroundLargerFive\% of our lensed simulations would favor lensing with a significance larger than $5\sigma$.